 Bring communities and conservation together

-We follow an explicit theoretical framework with five levels of conservation education to design and implement evidence-based education and outreach programs for different types of targets.
+We follow an explicit theoretical framework with five levels of conservation education to design and implement evidence-based Community Engagement programs for different types of targets.
 The framework has been flexibly adapted from the Tbilisi Declaration in 1977 by the United Nations Education, Scientific, and Cultural Organization (UNESCO) in cooperation with the U.N.
 Environment Programme (UNEP).

 Five levels of conservation education:

 – Awareness: Helping target groups to be consciously aware of the conservation challenges that can affect human life